Contact Us

 Final Thoughts: Moving Beyond Momentum

 In database security, momentum is a double-edged sword.
 We often stick with a solution not because it’s the best, but because it’s already there.
-We tell ourselves it “works,” but in reality, we are just avoiding the friction of change.
-Often, we stay with a security vendor for the same reason we stay with a bad bank: the paperwork to leave feels harder than the pain of staying.
+We tell ourselves it “works”, but in reality, we are just avoiding the friction of change.
+We often stay with a security vendor for the same reason we stay with a bad bank: the paperwork to leave feels harder than the pain of staying.

 The danger of this “stay the course” mentality is that it leads to security stagnation while costs continue to climb.
 You don’t need to perform a “rip and replace” every year, but you should adopt a policy of active curiosity, remembering that security is a process, not a permanent purchase.